Education sciences: Educational psychology

+Cognitive science

 Educational neuroscience

 Educational neuroscience is an emerging field that brings together researchers in diverse disciplines to explore the interactions between biological processes and education.

 Sociology of education

 The sociology of education is the study of how public institutions and individual experiences affect education and its outcomes.
 It is most concerned with the public schooling systems of modern industrial societies, including the expansion of higher, further, adult, and continuing education.
 Examples of theories of education from sociology include: functionalism, conflict theory, social efficiency, and social mobility.